1. Complete the child name change forms

 If the other parent agrees to the name change and signs the Request for Name Change in front of a Notary, you can skip to step 4.

-Send copy of Request for Name Change by certified mail
+Send a copy of Request for Name Change by certified mail

 If the other parent is not going to sign the Request for Name Change, but you know where he or she lives, you can mail a copy of the Request for Name Change and the Notice of Court Date for Request of Name Change (Minor Children) to their address.
 You should mail these documents by USPS Certified Mail with return receipt requested (green card).
 If you do not know where the other parent lives, you must send a copy to the other parent's last known address.

-Put notice in newspaper for a child name change
+Put notices in a newspaper for a child name change

 If you do not know where the other parent lives, you need to publish the notice in a newspaper.
 Contact a newspaper in your county and set up publication of the notice.
 You will need: